Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 # Steam Deck (SteamOS) installing any packages/software
 SteamOS has (for the most part) a read-only filesystem which is wiped every update.
 The reason for this is to ensure stablity and security, espcially since despite being based on Arch Linux, its updates are infrequent and its packages are outdated to retain maximum compatibility.

-## Prerequisites
-* A separate Linux operating system installed to its own directory in a mounted partition using something like debootstrap, pacstrap, etc. (If you use pacstrap DO NOT do it in SteamOS or it will install everything from the SteamOS repository)

-I personally have an Arch Linux install as a btrfs subvolume mounted to /mnt/archlinux.
-______

 ### So why not just use pacman?

 Technically, you can just install packages by simply disabling readonly and installing arch packages the usual way: